Tenerife viola masterclass

 Entries for this call must be submitted online exclusively and must include the following documentation:

-Scan of the candidate's passport or identity card: Must be sent in PDF format.
+2. Scan of the applicant's passport or identity card: Must be sent in PDF format.

 Video quality: 720p or higher